uncenter/uncenter.dev/src/posts/learning-fortran.md

 read *, y
 ```

 Notice how we can take input from the user with `read` and assign it to a value with the `read *, <variable>` syntax.
-The asterisk here means _read_ from the default input channel.
+The asterisk here means _read_ from the default input channel/file unit, which would be STDIN.

 We do the same for prompting the user to select an operation.